Frequently Asked Questions

 No, this information is confidential.
 Your professors will only be notified of the accommodations to be used in their classroom.

 Your information is private and confidential.
-In accordance with the Family Educational Rights Privacy Act (FERPA), the College does not provide confidential information about you to anyone—including your parents—without your written permission.
+In accordance with the Family Educational Rights Privacy Act (FERPA), the University does not provide confidential information about you to anyone—including your parents—without your written permission.
 This includes not only information about your disability but also your grades.

 Every organization has its own requirements for documentation of disabilities, so you’ll need to contact the specific testing agency to find out its policy.
-Elmhurst’s Access & Disability Coordinator is available to you navigate the process and submit documentation on your behalf.
+Elmhurst’s Access and Disability Coordinator is available to you navigate the process and submit documentation on your behalf.